ksoichiro/gradle-console-reporter/README.md

         // when you use 'failIfLessThanThresholdError' feature.
         brokenCoverageErrorMessage = "Coverage has fallen below the threshold in some projects."
     }
 }

-// You need to set xml.enabled to true
-// if you want to print report for JaCoCo. jacocoTestReport {
-    reports {
-        xml.enabled true
-    }
-}

-// You need to add 'xml' to coverageFormats option
-// if you want to print report for Cobertura. cobertura {
-    coverageFormats = ['html', 'xml']
-}
 ```